Kaylee and Roxi's Story

 Kidneys are small organs shaped like kidney beans.
 Despite their small size, kidneys play an outsized role in the body by filtering waste products; excreting potassium and excess water; maintaining an essential balance of salts, minerals and electrolytes; and producing certain hormones.

-“Dialysis can take on the kidneys’ essential roles, providing a life-saving bridge until such time the patient is ready for a transplant,” says Kirtida Mistry, M.D., a Children’s nephrologist.
+“Dialysis can take on the kidneys’ essential roles, providing a life-saving bridge until such time the patient is ready for a transplant,” says Kirtida Mistry, M.D., a Children’s National nephrologist.

 With dialysis on the same schedule, Roxi and Kaylee drew even closer.
 Then came the day they learned they would receive a transplant.
 One started to cry, which led to the other one crying.